orbeon/orbeon-forms-doc/XForms:-Model-bind-variables.md

 More specifically, given the following:

-- an expression is on a given bind called below the *context bind*
+- an expression on a given bind called below the *context bind*
 - a target bind referred to by means of a variable name in that expression

 The following algorithm is followed: